Prairie River, Saskatchewan

+Prairie River is a hamlet in Saskatchewan, Canada.
+It is north of Highway 3 along the banks of the Prairie River in the Rural Municipality of Porcupine No. 395.
+The Prairie River is a tributary of the Red Deer River.

+Geography

+Prairie River is 1510 ft (460 meters) above sea level, and is located in the Central Standard time zone, or CST.
+It does not observe daylight saving time.

+History

 The former Prairie River railway station is now used to house the Prairie River Museum.
 The hamlet sits on an inactive Canadian National Railway line that was built and originally operated by the Canadian Northern Railway.
 Prairie River was also the junction for the Shaw Logging Railroad, which transported wood for the mills in the area.

-The location is 1510 ft (460 meters) above sea level, and is located in the Central Standard time zone, or CST.
-It does not observe daylight saving time.
-The telephone area codes for the area are (306) and (639).

-Memorable people include Bob Poley, a former CFL Saskatchewan Roughriders player (57).

 Demographics

 In the 2021 Canadian census, Prairie River had a population of 70 living in 37 of its 42 total private dwellings, a change of from its 2016 population of 55.
 With a land area of 0.16 km2, it had a population density of in 2021.